Food Safety Management

 You need to work with a supplier with clear procedures, policies, and processes to handle these situations promptly and efficiently.
 Choose a supplier who has a record of resolving issues in a professional manner.

-How Products are Transported
+How products are transported

 The way your supplier transports your products is another critical area to pay attention to.
 You need to make sure that your supplier adheres to proper temperature controls to prevent spoilage and contamination of your products.